Philip Sheridan: Western Theater

 A month later, Sheridan commanded his first forces in combat, leading a small brigade that included his regiment.
 At the Battle of Booneville, Mississippi, July 1, 1862, he held back several regiments of Brig.
 Gen. James R. Chalmers's Confederate cavalry, deflected a large flanking attack with a noisy diversion, and reported critical intelligence about enemy dispositions.
 His actions so impressed the division commanders, including Brig.
 Gen. William S. Rosecrans, that they recommended Sheridan's promotion to brigadier general.
 They wrote to Halleck, "Brigadiers scarce; good ones scarce. ...
 The undersigned respectfully beg that you will obtain the promotion of Sheridan.
 He is worth his weight in gold."
 The promotion was approved in September, but dated effective July 1 as a reward for his actions at Booneville.
-It was just after Booneville that one of his fellow officers gave him the horse that he named Rienzi (after the skirmish of Rienzi, Mississippi), which he would ride throughout the war.
+After Booneville, one of his fellow officers gave him the horse that he named Rienzi after the skirmish of Rienzi, Mississippi, which he rode throughout the Civil War.

 Sheridan was assigned to command the 11th Division, III Corps, in Maj.
 Gen. Don Carlos Buell's Army of the Ohio.
 On October 8, 1862, Sheridan led his division in the Battle of Perryville.
 Under orders from Buell and his corps commander, Maj.
 Gen. Charles Gilbert, Sheridan sent Col. Daniel McCook's brigade to secure a water supply for the army.
 McCook drove off the Confederates and secured water for the parched Union troops at Doctor's Creek.
 Gilbert ordered McCook not to advance any further and then rode to consult with Buell.
 Along the way, Gilbert ordered his cavalry to attack the Confederates in Dan McCook's front.
 Sheridan heard the gunfire and came to the front with another brigade.
 Although the cavalry failed to secure the heights in front of McCook, Sheridan's reinforcements drove off the Southerners.
 Gilbert returned and ordered Sheridan to return to McCook's original position.
 Sheridan's aggressiveness convinced the opposing Confederates under Maj.
 Gen. Leonidas Polk, that they should remain on the defensive.
 His troops repelled Confederate attacks later that day, but did not participate in the heaviest fighting of the day, which occurred on the Union left.

 On December 31, 1862, the first day of the Battle of Stones River, Sheridan anticipated a Confederate assault and positioned his division in preparation for it.
 His division held back the Confederate onslaught on his front until their ammunition ran out and they were forced to withdraw.
 This action was instrumental in giving the Union army time to rally at a strong defensive position.
 For his actions, he was promoted to major general on April 10, 1863 (with date of rank December 31, 1862).
 In six months, he had risen from captain to major general.